NethServer/docs/administrator-manual/en/installation.rst

      timedatectl set-local-rtc 0

-- When installing on machines with UEFI firmware and disks bigger than 4 TB, Anaconda could fail automatic partitioning.
+- When installing on machines with UEFI firmware and disks bigger than 4 TB, Anaconda could fail on automatic partitioning.
   To work around the problem, switch to :guilabel:`Standard CentOS installation` then follow :ref:`installation-centos`.
+  In case of installation with software RAID, make sure to manually create UEFI partitions on all boot disks.

 .. _installation-unattended: